 It's standing in the pouring rain cascading down like Niagara Falls as you watch two figures in the window of that second floor suite.
 Even though the rain doesn't let up, neither do you on your stake out, not even batting an eyelash as your light brown fedora hat and beige trench coat don't keep you from getting soaked to the bone anyway.

 Gathering More Clues

 Then, and only then, can you call it a night.
-But not before you stop off for a nightcap or two or three at Pete's or Harry's Hideaway or The Blue Oyster Bar or whatever that gin joint is called downstairs and around the corner from your flat in that rented dive of a room or city bungalow you call home.
+But not before you stop off for a nightcap or two or three at Pete's or Harry's Hideaway or The Blue Oyster or whatever that gin joint is called downstairs and around the corner from your flat in that rented dive of a hotel room, Mexican themed motel or city bungalow that you call home.
 You split time spent equally with your high rise office that has your name on the frosted, bumpy glass window on the front door

 HA!
 Yeah.
 "Home."
 It's not even a home but a place to drop off your dry cleaning after it's pressed at the "chink laundry" that's been run by the same family for generations for as long as you can remember.
 They're always good for a lead, a ticket with an address, a description of what the guy looked like.
 You keep each other in business.

 It's ALWAYS raining or "pea soup" foggy and always a starless night you can barely see amid the towering stone, mortar and brick buildings all around you.
-It's around midnight or after two a.m. or closing time in some filthy metropolitan city as you slosh through the streets head down, hands buried into the pockets of your Burberry trench coat.
+It's around midnight or after two a.m. or closing time in some nameless, filthy metropolitan city as you slosh through the streets head down, hands buried into the pockets of your Burberry trench coat.
 Not even a taxi would be out on a night like this.